-- The off-leash area is closed beginning November 1 through March 31 from 7 p.m. until 8 a.m. and beginning April 1 through October 31 from 10 p.m. until 8 a.m.
-In addition, the off-leash area is closed each Tuesday and beginning 4 p.m. on each Saturday through 4 p.m.
-Sunday.
+- The off-leash area is closed beginning Nov.
+1 through March 31 from 7 p.m. until 8 a.m. and beginning April 1 through Oct.
+31 from 10 p.m. until 8 a.m.
+In addition, the off-leash area is closed each Tuesday and from Saturday at 4 p.m. through Sunday at 4 p.m.

 - Violators of these rules shall be punished as set forth in Chapter 9.61.220 of the Taylorsville Code of Ordinances.